A couple kisses during their Iceland elopement

 Several major cities in the U.S. offer direct flights to Iceland’s Reykjavík–Keflavík Airport, though most of these non-stop flights start on the eastern seaboard.

 You do not need a visa to enter Iceland, as Iceland is part of the Schengen zone.
-This means that U.S. citizens can enter Iceland for up to 90 days as a tourist.
-However, make sure your passport is valid for at least three months after your date of departure from the Schengen zone!
+This means U.S. citizens can enter Iceland for up to 90 days as tourists.
+However, ensure your passport is valid for at least three months after you depart from the Schengen zone!
 If not, the country may not let you in.

 Before booking your trip to Iceland, please check the travel restrictions due to the COVID-19 pandemic.
 You can find the rules and regulations laid out right here.